Mayo Clinic Care Network Content

 To help you make the most of your energy and cope with the symptoms of myasthenia gravis:

 • Adjust your eating routine.
 Try to eat when you have good muscle strength.
-Take your time chewing your food, and take a break between bites of food.
+Take your time chewing your food and take a break between bites.
 You might find it easier to eat small meals several times a day.
 Also, try eating mainly soft foods and avoid foods that require more chewing, such as raw fruits or vegetables.

 • Use safety precautions at home.
-Install grab bars or railings in places where you need support, such as next to the bathtub or next to steps.
-Keep your floors clean, and move area rugs.
-Outside your home, keep paths, sidewalks and driveways cleared of leaves, snow and other debris that could cause you to stumble.
+Install grab bars or railings where you need support, such as next to bathtubs or stairs.
+Keep your floors clean and move area rugs to prevent tripping.
+Outside your home, keep paths, sidewalks and driveways cleared of leaves, snow and other debris that could cause you to trip.

 • Use electric appliances and power tools.
-To help you maintain your energy, try using an electric toothbrush, electric can openers and other electrical tools to perform tasks.
+To save your energy, try using an electric toothbrush, electric can openers and other electrical tools to perform tasks.

 • Wear an eye patch.
-If you have double vision, an eye patch can help relieve the problem.
+If you have double vision, an eye patch can help.
 Try wearing one to write, read or watch television.
-Periodically switch the eye patch to the other eye to help reduce eyestrain.
+Switch the eye patch to the other eye regularly to help reduce eyestrain.

 • Plan.
-If you have chores, shopping or errands to do, plan the activity for when you have the most energy.
+If you have chores, shopping or errands you have to do, plan the activity for times during the day when you typically have the most energy.

 Coping and support

-Coping with myasthenia gravis can be difficult for you and your loved ones.
-Stress can worsen your condition, so find ways to relax.
+Coping with myasthenia gravis can be hard for you and your loved ones.
+Stress can make your condition worse, so find ways to relax.
 Ask for help when you need it.

 Learn all you can about your condition, and have your loved ones learn about it as well.
-You all might benefit from a support group, where you can meet people who understand what you and your family members are going through.
+Families may benefit from a support group to meet people who understand the challenges of managing myasthenia gravis.

 Preparing for an appointment

-You're likely to first see your family doctor, who will then refer you to a doctor trained in nervous system conditions (neurologist) for further evaluation.
+You'll likely see your primary healthcare professional first.
+Your health professional may refer you to a doctor trained in nervous system conditions, called a neurologist, for further evaluation.

 Here's information to help you get ready for your appointment.